SoftUni-Internal/interactive-content/EN/00-Defining-Classes/02-Defining-Simple-Classes.md

 When a class is defined, it contains only those members of a class declaration that are required.

-The obligatory members are:
+The required members are:

 - Keyword - `class`
 - Class name
 - Class body - between `{}`

-Not obligatory, but frequently used members are:
+The optional but frequently used members are:

 - Class fields
 - Constructor